 Curriculum: None

-Essentials for Writing is designed to introduce students to fundamental elements of the writing process.
-It is ideal for students who need to establish and hone writing skills before they jump into a more intense writing class, like Introduction to Writing.
+Essentials for Writing is designed to introduce students to foundational elements of the writing process.
+It is ideal for students who need to establish and hone writing skills before they jump into a more intense writing class with less specific feedback, like Writing Fundamentals (formerly Introduction to Writing).
 In Essentials for Writing, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
 Over the course of the year, a variety of essays, articles, poetry, and short stories will be written.

 Essentials for Writing has a two-year rotation of curriculum.
 These years can be taken in any order or as stand-alone classes.